-Amazon Kinesis Data Streams is a serverless streaming data service that makes it easy to capture, process, and store data streams at any scale.
+Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.

 Organizations of all sizes across all industries are transforming their businesses and delivering on their missions every day using AWS.
 Contact our experts and start your own AWS journey today.